derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 “Will you shut up!”
 Snape screamed

-“…Controlled Magical Substances and I will see you bent over by Dementors in Azkaban before I let you turn my formulas into crime potions.’
+“…Controlled Magical Substances and I will see you bent over by the Dementors in Azkaban before I let you turn my formulas into crime potions.’

 Before a stunned Snape could respond, Craig stormed out of the room, followed by a couple of the best students and all of the worst, to start his own potions class.